mkhchyan/mkhchyan/README.md

 ### Hi there, 👋 I'm ASHKHEN 💁‍♀️👩‍💻

-I'm a passionate **Frontend Developer** 👩‍💻 specialized in ***Typescript***, ***Nextjs/Reactjs*** ⚛️
+I'm a passionate **Frontend Developer** 👩‍💻 specialized in ***Typescript***, ***Nextjs/Reactjs*** ⚛️ I build dynamic, responsive and user-friendly web apps using the latest frontend technologies.

+If you're looking for a dedicated frontend developer to join your team, let's connect! 🤗 Together, we can build amazing web experiences.

 Here are some ideas to get you started: